 - be an engaging forum of diverse voices, including activists’ testimonies and observers’ critiques.

 Please contact me with pitches or proposals.
-Feel free to download and distribute this flyer specifically on the short (25,000 to 50,000 words) swiftly published Palgrave Pivot format.
+Feel free to download and distribute this flyer specifically on short (25,000 to 50,000 words) swiftly published Palgrave Pivots.

 Alternatives and Futures: Cultures, Practices, Activism and Utopias

-Three publications launch the series in 2021: Young People and the Far Right by Pam Nilan (June 2021); Housing Movements in Rome: Resistance and Class by Carlotta Caciagli (December 2021); Post-Capitalist Futures: Paradigms, Politics and Prospects edited by Samuel Alexander, Sangeetha Chandra-Shekeran and Brendan Gleeson came out in March 2022.
+Two publications launched the series in 2021: Young People and the Far Right by Pam Nilan (June 2021) and Housing Movements in Rome: Resistance and Class by Carlotta Caciagli (December 2021).
+Post-Capitalist Futures: Paradigms, Politics and Prospects edited by Samuel Alexander, Sangeetha Chandra-Shekeran and Brendan Gleeson came out in March 2022.
 Food Resistance Movements: Journeying through Alternative Food Networks by Ferne Edwards will be issued late 2022 and Organizing Occupy Wall Street: This is Just Practice by Marisa Holmes in the first six months of 2023.